 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For South Carolina During Their Migration This Spring

 Spring is just around the corner in the Palmetto State and with it comes the annual hummingbird migration north from overwintering spots in Florida, Mexico, southern Texas, and South America.
-During the month of March, thousands of them are expected to migrate to and through South Carolina tracking as far north as Ontario for the breeding season.
+So, when will hummingbirds arrive in South Carolina?
+During the month of March, thousands of them are expected to migrate to and through the state tracking as far north as Ontario for the breeding season.

-It’s hard not to love the adorable hummingbird!
+Soon, it will be spring in South Carolina and with it, thousands of adorable hummingbirds will arrive!
 Have you spotted any migrating this year?
-According to the interactive map from hummingbirdcentral.org, someone in or near Pawleys Island reported seeing hummingbirds overwintering in the area.
+According to the interactive map from hummingbirdcentral.org, someone in or near Pickens reported seeing a female Ruby-throated hummingbird overwintering in the area.
 Did you see any spending the off-season in the Palmetto State?
-We’d love to know so feel free to join the discussion!
+We’d love to know, so feel free to join the discussion!

 When Will Hummingbirds Arrive In South Carolina

 When will hummingbirds arrive in South Carolina?

 Some hummingbirds overwinter in the Palmetto State, so some people may have seen a few throughout the winter.
 However, the bulk of them arrives during their migration from Central America in March.
 The only breeding species seen along the eastern seaboard is the ruby-throated hummingbird which has green wings and red bands at the throat.
 These tiny creatures will start to build their nests in trees during the breeding season and each female will have a clutch of 1-3 eggs.

 What’s spring like in South Carolina?